C-Otto/rebalance-lnd/README.md

 optional arguments:
   -h, --help            show this help message and exit -l, --list-candidates
-                        List candidate channels for rebalance.
+                        list candidate channels for rebalance.
 Use in conjunction with -o and -i
-  -o, --outgoing        When used with -l, lists candidate outgoing channels -i, --incoming        When used with -l, lists candidate incoming channels -f FROMCHAN, --fromchan FROMCHAN
+  -o, --outgoing        when used with -l, lists candidate outgoing channels -i, --incoming        when used with -l, lists candidate incoming channels -f FROMCHAN, --fromchan FROMCHAN
-                        Channel id for the outgoing channel (which will be emptied)
+                        channel id for the outgoing channel (which will be emptied)
   -t TOCHAN, --tochan TOCHAN
-                        Channel id for the incoming channel (which will be filled)
+                        channel id for the incoming channel (which will be filled)
 ```